 Should I keep operating my air conditioner when it’s making a noise?

 There are some cases where you can continue to run your AC, but you do so at your own risk.
 It's difficult to answer this question without examining your system.

 Most of the time, we recommend shutting off the unit off and bringing in a professional.

 When should I do something about the noise?

 We recommend calling a professional as soon as you recognize there's a problem with your air conditioner.
-While AC repairs can be stressful and an unexpected expense, it's better to get problems corrected right away.
-Getting a professional could help lower future expenses and keep your system running longer.
+While AC repairs can be stressful and an unexpected expense, it's best to get problems corrected right away.
+Getting a professional could help reduce future expenses and keep your system running longer.